jjcapellan/SIXDB/README.md

 //
-// Removes all records from manufacturing department with salaries highter than 1200 or age highter than 60
+// deletes all records from manufacturing department with salaries highter than 1200 or age highter than 60
 //
-mydb.remove.records(
+mydb.del.records(
     'southFactory',
     null,
     '(department="manufacturing") & (salary > 1200 | age > 60)'             // Query with 2 groups of conditions